-After Jesus’ death, his followers traveled to spread his teachings as a burgeoning religion.
-The apostle Paul made the radical shift to proselytize to Gentiles (non-Jews) which advanced the global spread of Christianity as more people joined the Christian community of the church.
+After Jesus’ resurrection, his followers traveled to spread his teachings.
+One prominent leader in the early church, The apostle Paul, made the radical shift to evangelize the Gentiles (non-Jews), which advanced the global spread of Christianity as more people joined the community of Christ-followers that is the church.

-The expansion of the early church was also given energy by the conversion of a Jewish tentmaker named Saul.
-According to the Acts of the Apostles, Saul had been a persecutor of Christians until he experienced the blinding light of God’s presence as he traveled on the road from Jerusalem to Damascus.
-He became baptized as a Christian.
+The conversion of a Jewish tentmaker named Saul also fueled early church expansion.
+According to the Acts of the Apostles, Saul had been a persecutor of Christians until he saw a blinding light from heaven and heard the voice of Jesus as he traveled on the road from Jerusalem to Damascus.
+This experience convinced him to be baptized as a Christian.
 For the rest of his life, he traveled the Mediterranean world nurturing small communities of Christians until he finally brought the gospel to Rome.
 He spoke in synagogues and to communities of Jews, affirming his faith in Christ as Messiah.
-However, he also spoke to Gentiles—those who were not Jews—because he was convinced that the message of new life in Christ was not for his people alone, but for men and women everywhere.
+However, he also spoke to Gentiles—those who were not Jews—because he believed that the message of new life in Christ was not for his people alone, but for women and men everywhere.
 As an apostle to the Gentiles, he is known by the Roman form of his name, Paul.

-Paul’s controversy with Peter and the community in Jerusalem was of utmost importance for early Christianity, as it gradually became differentiated from its Jewish roots.
+Paul’s controversy with the apostle Peter and the community in Jerusalem was of utmost importance for early Christianity, as the movement gradually became differentiated from its Jewish roots.
 Paul insisted that new Greek converts need not first become circumcised Jews and keep Jewish food and calendrical law in order to become Christians.
 In this he disagreed with Peter, whom he understood to be the apostle to the Jews.
-A council in Jerusalem (about 50 CE) decided in agreement with Paul: Gentiles could become Christians, just as they were, without becoming circumcised Jews first.
-With this, the door was opened for a new kind of Christian community.
+A council in Jerusalem (about 50 CE) decided in agreement with Paul: Gentiles could become Christians just as they were, without becoming circumcised Jews first.
+With this, the door was opened for a new, more inclusive kind of Christian community.
 Paul’s letters to the new churches of the Hellenistic world have become an integral part of the New Testament.

 The Christian community is called the “church.”
-The word in Greek was ecclesia, those who were “called out.”
-They were called out of their former lives into a new community.
-The Book of Acts (2:44-47) describes the life of the first Christian community: “All who believed were together and shared all things in common, sold their possessions and goods and distributed them to all, as any had need.
+The word in Greek is ecclesia, meaning those who were “called out.”
+It signifies how Christians were called out of their former lives and into a new community.
+The Acts of the Apostles (2:44-47) describes the life of the first Christian community: “All who believed were together and shared all things in common, sold their possessions and goods and distributed them to all, as any had need.
 And day by day attending temple together, breaking bread in their homes, they partook of food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.”

-In its largest sense, the church is universal—the community of all people who profess faith in Christ.
-This is what is meant by the term “catholic,” with a lowercase "c," which simply means “universal.”
-In its most intimate sense, the church is “wherever two or three are gathered” in the name of Christ (Matthew 18:20).
-Whether universal or a gathering of two or three, the church is a community of people.
-The images of community in the New Testament are powerful, organic images of belonging.
-Most important, the church is described as “the body of Christ.”
+In its largest sense, the church is the universal community of all people who profess faith in Christ.
+The term “catholic” with a lowercase "c," simply means “universal.”
+In its most intimate sense, the church is any place where “two or three are gathered” in the name of Christ (Matthew 18:20).
+Whether universal or a small gathering, the church is a community of people.
+The depictions of community in the New Testament include powerful, organic images of belonging.
+Most importantly, the church is described as “the body of Christ.”
 As Paul puts it, “For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ” (I Corinthians 12:12).
-Not all parts of the body of Christ, the church, have the same function, but all are members one of another, suffering together, rejoicing together.
-This powerful metaphor is extended through the central ritual of the community, the blessing and sharing of bread and wine.
-The bread is called the “body of Christ,” and the wine “the cup of the new covenant.”
-As the bread and wine are one, so do those who share them affirm their oneness (I Corinthians 11:23-25).
+Not all parts of the body of Christ, the church, have the same function, but all are members, both suffering and rejoicing together.
+This powerful metaphor is extended through the central ritual of the community: the blessing and sharing of bread and wine, sometimes referred to as Communion, the Lord’s Supper, or the Eucharist.
+The bread is called the “body of Christ,” and the wine the “blood of the covenant.”
+Just as the bread and wine are one, those who share them affirm their oneness (I Corinthians 11:23-25; Matthew 26:26-28).

 Through the preaching of Paul and other missionaries, the new Christian faith grew quickly, spreading throughout the Mediterranean world.
-Its primary competitor was neither the sects nor mysterious religions of ancient Greece and Rome, but the cult of the emperor, to whom all were required to honor.
-For Christians, the “Lord” was Christ alone, and worshipping the emperor as Lord was impossible.
-The new Christian community was seen as subversive because of its refusal to participate in the cult of the emperor.
-Christians were persecuted and martyred for their faith throughout the Roman empire.
-Thus, it was a new landscape entirely when, early in the 4th century, the Emperor Constantine himself became a Christian.
-Beginning with his reign, Christianity was not only made legal, but would become the official religion of the Empire.
+Its primary competitor was neither the sects nor mysterious religions of ancient Greece and Rome, but the cult of the emperor, who all were required to honor.
+For Christians, the “Lord” was Christ alone which made worshiping the emperor as Lord impossible.
+The refusal of the new Christian community to participate in the cult of the emperor made it seem subversive.
+Throughout the Roman empire, Christians were persecuted and martyred for their faith However, early in the 4th century, the Christian experience was significantly altered when Emperor Constantine himself became a Christian.
+With his reign, Christianity was not only legalized, but established as the official religion of the Empire.